List of DC Comics imprints: Amalgam Comics

 Amalgam Comics was a joint imprint from Marvel Comics and DC Comics that published amalgamated characters such as the Dark Claw, Iron Lantern, Spider-Boy, and Lobo the Duck.
 Amalgam Comics published a total of 24 comics, with the first 12 comics being published in April 1996 in-between issues #3 and 4 of the miniseries DC vs. Marvel and the other 12 issues being published in June 1997.

 DC Black Label

 DC Black Label is DC Comics' out of continuity all-star creator imprint.

-This imprint allows creators to craft stories about DC's biggest superheroes outside of restrictive continuity.
-The initial lineup included creators such as Frank Miller, Kelly Sue DeConnick, Scott Snyder, Lee Bermejo and more.
+This imprint allows creators to craft stories about DC's superheroes outside of restrictive continuity.
+The initial lineup included creators such as Frank Miller, Kelly Sue DeConnick, Scott Snyder, Lee Bermejo, and more.
 The earliest known release is Batman: Damned by Bermejo and Brian Azzarello in September 2018.

 DC Focus

 Focus or DC Focus was an alternative imprint from DC Comics launched in 2004.
 The imprint was an alternative in that the titles were about people with superpowers without costumes or fighting crime.
 While the imprint had four solid titles, the line was closed in mid-2005, with only Hard Time moving to the main DC imprint in a second series.